What are the weight limits on each wheelie bin?

 What are your bins made of?
 Can I get a metal bin?

-How big are your pre-paid bags?
+What size are pre-paid bin bags?

 Our bags can vary in size depending on the supplier they come from.
 However, these are anywhere between 50-70L, like your standard bin liner at home.
 These bags are slightly thicker than your normal bin liner.
 They will have our suppliers name printed on these, so we know these bags are ready for collection.
 Our general waste bag has a weight allowance of 5kg, and our recycling bags have a weight allowance of 2kg.